Customer experience: A comprehensive guide for 2024

 2. Build an omnichannel experience

-4. Deliver personalization
+4. Provide personalization

-5. Empower customers through AI
+5. Empower customers through AI and automation

 6. Deliver proactive experiences